9 Reasons Why Women Date Older Men

 Not only do they know more in bed, but they also understand women a little bit better.
 They are also more sensitive to their partner's needs.
 Older men tend to be more romantic as well.
 They have a good sense of humor that does not involve shaming their friends or other destructive behavior.

 Just think about it for a second: older men have had the time to develop and practice their skills at pleasing women.
-This experience makes a big difference in comparison to younger men who have not put in the same amount of work when it comes to pleasing women.
+This experience makes a big difference in comparison to younger men who have not yet put in the same amount of work when it comes to treating and pleasing women.

 4. Older Men Generally Look for a Serious Relationship